Richard J. Holden, Ph.D.

 - Collaborative work.
 This includes the use of technologies to support collaborative inter-professional and patient-clinician activities and the redesign of systems and processes to facilitate communication and team cognition.

-I approach these areas of inquiry by applying, adapting, or developing a variety of methods, both quantitative and qualitative.
-Often, I find that complex problems require a mix of methods applied by an interdisciplinary team over time and across settings.
-My work has been supported by the Agency for Healthcare Research and Quality (AHRQ), the National Institute on Aging (NIA/NIH), National Institute of Mental Health (NIMH/NIH), National Center for Advancing Translational Sciences (NCATS/NIH), National Institute of Standards and Technology (NIST), the Swedish Council for Working Life and Social Research (FAS/FORTE), the Patient-Centered Outcomes Research Institute (PCORI), and the Vanderbilt Institute for Clinical and Translational Research (VICTR).
+Dr. Holden approaches these areas of inquiry by applying, adapting, or developing a variety of methods, both quantitative and qualitative.
+Often, he finds that complex problems require a mix of methods applied by an interdisciplinary team over time and across settings.
+His work has been supported by the Agency for Healthcare Research and Quality (AHRQ), the National Institute on Aging (NIA/NIH), National Institute of Mental Health (NIMH/NIH), National Center for Advancing Translational Sciences (NCATS/NIH), National Institute of Standards and Technology (NIST), the Swedish Council for Working Life and Social Research (FAS/FORTE), the Patient-Centered Outcomes Research Institute (PCORI), and the Vanderbilt Institute for Clinical and Translational Research (VICTR).

 Selected examples of past and current projects: